awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ## Change Management<a name="features-actions-and-change"></a>

-Systems Manager provides the following capabilities for taking action on or changing your AWS resources\.
+Systems Manager provides the following capabilities for performing actions on or changing your AWS resources\.
 Choose the tabs to learn more\.

 ------
 #### [ Change Manager ]